by Dr. A. A. BIPAR, D.D.S., M.S.

 Fig.3b.
 At the end of treatment course

 Fig. 3.
-Results of TKT used on patient with severe TMJ dysfunction before first session (a) and at the end of treatment course (b)
+Results of TKT used on a patient with severe TMJ dysfunction before the first session (a) and at the end of the treatment course (b)

-LaMT is also observation test which allows to detect degree of tension in lateral pterygoid muscles responsible for the lateral or grinding movements in TMJ.
+LaMT is also an observation test that allows for the detection of the degree of tension in the lateral pterygoid muscles, which are responsible for the lateral or grinding movements in the TMJ.

-Ask the patient’s permission to mark spot on the middle of the chin and hold ruler under the chin with the similar mark.
+Ask the patient’s permission to mark a spot in the middle of the chin and hold the ruler under the chin with a similar mark.
 The mark on the ruler must be precisely under the mark on the chin.
-Fig. 4 illustrates the application of the LaMT in case of the tension in the left lateral pterygoid muscle.
+Fig. 4 illustrates the application of the LaMT in the case of tension in the left lateral pterygoid muscle.

-Please notice that during lateral movement to the left the marked point on the chin moved more than inch along the ruler while during lateral movement to the right the patient was able to move lower jaw only slightly because he feels pain in the left TMJ.
+Please notice that during lateral movement to the left, the marked point on the chin moved more than an inch along the ruler, while during lateral movement to the right, the patient was able to move the lower jaw only slightly because he felt pain in the left TMJ.

-PT is the first touch contact with the affected TMJ and it gives the practitioner a lot of important information.
-First of all be sure that the patient relaxes masticatory muscles and mouth slightly opens.
-Now palpate both temporal areas, TMJ areas as well as along both lower jaws.
+PT is the first point of contact with the affected TMJ, and it provides the practitioner with a wealth of important information.
+First, ensure that the patient relaxes the masticatory muscles and that the mouth is slightly open by itself.
+Now palpate both temporal areas, TMJ areas, as well as along both lower jaws.
 Apply moderate pressure and try to feel if there are any abnormalities in the tension and structure on the affected side compared to the normal side.

-The practitioner needs to examine and compare these abnormalcies in each of three areas separately: temporal, TMJ and along the lower jaw.
-Video below presents the application of the PT in each area.
+The practitioner needs to examine and compare abnormalities in each of the three areas separately: temporal, TMJ, and along the lower jaw.
+The video below presents the application of the PT in each area.

 play-sharp-fill

-The DT allows us to examine the position of the condyloid process inside of the TMJ and also tension in the lateral pterygoid muscle (LPM).
+The DT enables us to examine the position of the condyloid process within the TMJ and also assess tension in the lateral pterygoid muscle (LPM).
 The video below illustrates the application of DT.
 Pay attention to the position of the fingertips in the external auditory passages.

 play-sharp-fill

-Place tips of the index or small fingers in both external auditory passages (Part 1 of the video) so that the padded parts of both fingertips are pressed against the anterior walls of the passages.
-In Part 2 of the video you see that the practitioner’s index fingers are pushing upward on the anterior wall of the ears.
-Now ask your patient slowly to open and close mouth and concentrate on the sensation in your fingertips (Part 3 of the video).
-You will feel that bony resistance (i.e. condyloid process) your fingertips are pressed against moves forward while the patient continues to open his or her mouth.
-If you compare sensations from both sides you may notice that on the affected side this movement of the condyloid process forward you will feel as a decrease of bony resistance and it appears earlier.
+Place the tips of the index or small fingers in both external auditory passages (Part 1 of the video) so that the padded parts of both fingertips are pressed against the anterior walls of the passages.
+In Part 2 of the video, you see that the practitioner’s index fingers are pushing upward on the anterior wall of the ears.
+Now ask your patient to slowly open and close their mouth, concentrating on the sensation in your fingertips (Part 3 of the video).
+You will feel that the bony resistance (i.e., condyloid process) of your fingertips pressed against moves forward as the patient continues to open their mouth.
+If you compare sensations from both sides, you may notice that on the affected side, this movement of the condyloid process forward, you will feel as a decrease of bony resistance, and it appears earlier.
 This is a sign of the increased tension in the LPM.

 There is another important tip for the correct execution of DT.
-Basically all patients with TMJ dysfunction feel a clicking in the joint while the mouth opens.
+Essentially, all patients with TMJ dysfunction experience a clicking sensation in the joint when the mouth opens.
 The moment of click will significantly impair your ability to examine the LPM using this test.
-To eliminate this distracting factor you should ask the patient to slide the tip of the tongue all way backward along the roof of the mouth before he or she opens their mouth and keeps it in this position while DT is applied.
+To eliminate this distracting factor, ask the patient to slide the tip of the tongue all the way backward along the roof of the mouth before opening their mouth and keep it in this position while DT is applied.
 Pay attention to the position of the tongue during the application of DT (see Part 3 of the video).

 A palpatory examination will reveal several trigger points in the masticatory muscles.